modyrefy/thermostat.interview/README.md

 	- 		It will initialize & run below services
 				- device  temperature service (responsible for generate random temperature for predefined device-id each N second & push data to rabbit-mq
 				- temperature socket service (handle socket operations related to fetch device temperature  notification from rabbit mq & push to client)
+- opem  browser using http://localhost:3000/  login with admin/admin

 - **used technolgoies**
 	- mongodb